What Matters Now? Review of Seth Godin's Book.

 Many people are loss looking for someone, a priest, a guru or a friend to tell us what to do?
 How to find our purpose or our passion, what is the key to happiness, or even how to learn to love?
 We all have been there somehow...

 There is a certain humbleness that comes with knowing that we only access a portion of the available pool of knowledge.
-There lies the value of a book like this.
-Because we are learning together.
+Aaron Walls put it this way, As you learn more, you learn to recognize that you don't know that much.
+We are here in this planet, learning together.
+There is no way we can know everything.
 Some people are ahead in some aspects and behind in other aspects.
 Humanity needs all of us to be courageous, to step in and contribute, like these authors did.
 By working together answering the question: What Matters?
 They have contributed to the the general understanding of what it is.
-We are grateful for that.
+Now it is for us to find out what matters to me or to you?
+What is our contribution?

 - What Matters Now Conceived by Seth Godin